US: Vet implanted heroin in puppies for Colombia drug ring

 The U.S. Drug Enforcement Administration said on Tuesday that Andres Lopez Elorza was awaiting a court appearance in Brooklyn.

 Lopez, who is Venezuelan, was arrested in 2015 in Spain.
-He was extradicted to the U.S. on Monday.
+He was extradited to the U.S. on Monday.

 U.S. authorities say Lopez stitched packets of heroin into the bellies of Labrador retrievers and other breeds sent on commercial flights to New York City.
 They say the packets were then cut out of the puppies, who died in the process.